aflanagan/dotfiles/README.md

 ### How to use

 1. Clone this repo
-2. Create a new directory for yourself under 'users', with your trulia email alias.
-3. Copy the dotfiles you want from the skeleton directory and commit them.
-4. If you have existing dotfiles in your home directory, diff your old files against your new dir in this repo.
-Copy/integrate as appropriate and commit them to your new dir.
-5. Symlink your new source-tracked dotfiles into your home directory (see below)
+2. Symlink your new source-tracked dotfiles into your home directory (see below)
-6. Feel free to look at other people's dotfiles to get ideas on how to improve your own environment.

 ### Some goodies for you